Current Page Path

 Kush Upendra Patel

-I completed my Ph.D. in Architecture at the University of Michigan, where I researched issues of participatory politics, narrative building, and the social production of space in the radical French architectural works of the “post-68” period.
+I completed my Ph.D. in Architecture from the Taubman College at the University of Michigan, where I researched issues of participatory politics, narrative building, and social production of space in the radical French architectural works of the “post-68” period.
 Prior to joining the Library, I was a Postdoctoral Fellow at the Institute for the Humanities and the Michigan Humanities Collaboratory, a graduate student Public Humanities Fellow with Rackham’s Arts of Citizenship program, an Engaged Pedagogy Initiative Fellow with LSA’s Office of Community-Engaged Academic Learning, a Mellon Public Humanities Summer Fellow at the U-M Detroit Center, and a Project Assistant in the Art, Architecture, and Engineering Library Special Collections.

 In each of these hybrid roles, I extended my education in architecture and the humanities to develop academic initiatives along dialogic and participatory lines, as well support the capacity-building of graduate and undergraduate students in research, critique, and pedagogy.
-Nationally, I remain active in the communities of Digital Humanities Summer Institute and Imagining America (IA), and currently serve as co-director of IA’s Publicly Active Graduate Education (PAGE) Fellows Program, member of the IA Task Force, and co-convenor of the IA Hybrid-Hyphenated Group.
+Nationally, I remain active in the communities of Digital Humanities Summer Institute and Imagining America (IA), and currently serve as co-director of IA’s Publicly Active Graduate Education (PAGE) Fellows Program, member of the IA Task Force, and co-convener of the IA Hybrid-Hyphenated Group.